ramaagusdwi/e_commerce_dummy/README.md

 ## Ecommerce Dummy

-A new Flutter project for COntaint Dummy Shoes .<br />
+A new Flutter project for Contain Dummy Shoes Data .<br />

 Using Flutter SDK version 2.8.0 <br />
 Using Dart SDK version 2.15.0